 How to get documents translated into audio

-You’ve been asked for an audio version of your magazine or report.
-You know it’s important for accessibility, but what is an audio version?
-And what do you do next?
+You’ve been asked for an audio version of your magazine or letter.
+You know it’s important for accessibility, but what does ‘an audio version’ mean?
+And how can you arrange to get one?

 “But I’ve already provided it in Braille!”
 I hear you cry.
 That’s fantastic that you’re already considering different formats for different needs, but not all blind people read Braille.
-Translating your document into audio format (or others, for example, Large Print, E-text) can help you reach those who don’t.
+Translating your document into audio format (or Large Print, or E-text for example) can help you reach those who don’t.

 How do you translate documents into audio format – what happens?

 At A2i, our expert team of in-house transcribers can translate your documents into audio format.
 This means one of our transcribers reads your document aloud and records it as an audio version.
 We produce the audio as .wav files or .mp3, depending on your requirements, and we can send it to you by email, on a USB stick, or as an audio CD.
 You can send the audio to individual clients, or embed it into your website, making your information accessible to all.

 What are the benefits of A2i’s audio translation service?